Columbia Slip and Fall Attorney

 Common Slip/Trip Hazards that May Be Negligence

-Slip and fall accidents can happen for a wide range of different reasons.
+Slip and fall accidents can happen for a wide range of reasons.
 While it is impossible to list every potential hazard, certain recurring issues commonly lead to injuries and claims of negligence.
 Some of the hazards that may support a slip and fall claim in South Carolina include:

 - Wet or Oily Surfaces: Spills, tracked-in rainwater, or recent floor mopping that is not properly marked can create dangerously slick surfaces.